McLaren M20: Racing history

 After McLaren no longer had use for the M20s, all three (including Hulme's rebuilt car) were sold to separate teams.
 Roy Woods Racing purchased one car for driver David Hobbs to continue campaigning in Can-Am, while Fred Corbett (under the guise of Commander Motor Homes) purchased a car initially for Mario Andretti, who was later replaced by John Cannon.
 Corbett's M20 was modified to add a turbocharger in an attempt to better match Porsche's further improved car, the 917/30.
 The third M20 was sold to the German Felder Racing Team for driver Helmut Kelleners, who used it in the European Interserie championship.

-Although none of the M20s were successful in 1973, the cars would once again be victorious during 1974.
+Although none of the M20s were successful in 1973 when the improved Porsche 917/30 dominated, the cars would once again be victorious during 1974 under new rules partially caused by the oil crisis.
 Roy Woods' M20 was sold to Herb Caplan's U.S. Racing for the 1974 Can-Am season, with driver Scooter Patrick.
 Patrick won the final race of the season at Road America after the dominating Shadows suffered mechanical problems.
 The Can-Am series would be cancelled shortly thereafter.
 Meanwhile, Kelleners's M20 was able to win in an Interserie event at the Nürburgring en route to finishing second in the drivers championship.